Doge's Palace: History

 In 810, Doge Agnello Participazio moved the seat of government from the island of Malamocco to the area of the present-day Rialto, when it was decided a palatium duci (Latin for "ducal palace") should be built.
 However, no trace remains of that 9th-century building as the palace was partially destroyed in the 10th century by a fire set by citizens rebelling against Doge Pietro IV Candiano.
 The following reconstruction works were undertaken at the behest of Doge Sebastiano Ziani (1172–1178).
 A great reformer, he would drastically change the entire layout of the St. Mark's Square.
 The new palace was built out of fortresses, one façade to the Piazzetta, the other overlooking the St. Mark's Basin.
-Although only few traces remain of that palace, some Byzantine-Venetian architecture characteristics can still be seen at the ground floor, with the wall base in Istrian stone and some herring-bone pattern brick paving.
+Although only few traces remain of that palace, some Byzantine-Venetian architecture characteristics can still be seen at the ground floor, with the wall base in Istrian stone and some herringbone pattern brick paving.

 Political changes in the mid-13th century led to the need to re-think the palace's structure due to the considerable increase in the number of the Great Council's members.
 The new Gothic palace's constructions started around 1340, focusing mostly on the side of the building facing the lagoon.
 Only in 1424 did Doge Francesco Foscari decide to extend the rebuilding works to the wing overlooking the Piazzetta, serving as law-courts, and with a ground-floor arcade on the outside, open first-floor loggias running along the façade, and the internal courtyard side of the wing, completed with the construction of the Porta della Carta (1442).